The Definitive Guide to Landing Your Investment Banking Internship

 Typical Qualifications

-Must demonstrate a track record of superior performance in extracurricular and professional activities
+Must demonstrate a track record of superior performance in extracurricular and professional activities.

-5 minimum GPA preferred
+5 minimum GPA preferred.

-Must have a combination of strong quantitative/analytical skills, attention to detail, and client focus
+Must have a combination of strong quantitative/analytical skills, attention to detail, and client focus.

-Strategic and creative thinking; distinguished written and oral communications skills
+Strategic and creative thinking; distinguished written and oral communications skills.

-Assertiveness, initiative, leadership, strong work ethic, team focus
+Assertiveness, initiative, leadership, strong work ethic, team focus.

-Ability to learn quickly and take on new responsibilities
+Ability to learn quickly and take on new responsibilities.

 Typical Responsibilities

-Developing and maintaining complex financial models
+Developing and maintaining complex financial models.

-Performing various financial analyses, including valuations and merger consequences
+Performing various financial analyses, including valuations and merger consequences.

-Conducting comprehensive and in-depth company and industry research
+Conducting comprehensive and in-depth company and industry research.

-Preparation of presentation and other materials for clients
+Preparation of presentation and other materials for clients.

-Participation in due diligence sessions; communication and interaction with deal team members
+Participation in due diligence sessions; communication and interaction with deal team members.

 The Application Process

 Firms may ask if you would like to disclose whether you meet the criteria of someone in an underrepresented or historically marginalized group.
-There may also be special programs for candidates who come from walks of life that historically may not have led to an investment banking career.
+There may also be special programs for candidates from walks of life that historically may not have led to an investment banking career.

 Each firm handles its diversity and inclusion strategy differently, but general categories tend to include some or all of the following: Women, Black/African American, Latino/Hispanic, Native American, Asian, Native Hawaiian / Other Pacific Islander, Veteran, LGBTQ+, and Differently Abled.